Actipro/WPF-Controls/Documentation/topics/shell/shell-objects-framework/shell-objects.md

 - [LargeThumbnail](xref:ActiproSoftware.Shell.IShellObject.LargeThumbnail) - The large thumbnail image, which is generally 48x48 size.

-- [ExtraLargeThumbnail](xref:ActiproSoftware.Shell.IShellObject.ExtraLargeThumbnail) - The extra large thumbnail image, which is generally 256x256 size.
+- [ExtraLargeThumbnail](xref:ActiproSoftware.Shell.IShellObject.ExtraLargeThumbnail) - The extra-large thumbnail image, which is generally 256x256 size.

 Thumbnail images can be used in a [ShellListView](../shelllistview.md) control when its [CanUseThumbnails](xref:@ActiproUIRoot.Controls.Shell.ShellListView.CanUseThumbnails) property is `true`.
 In that case, a thumbnail image is used in certain larger layout modes when one is available.
 If no thumbnail image is available, an icon of the same size is used instead.